pyfar/gallery/docs/help/installation.rst

 Best practice
 =============

-We recommend to install pyfar into a python environment to avoid conflicts with already installed packages.
+We recommend to install pyfar into a virtual python environment to avoid conflicts with already installed packages.
 The example below uses the `Anaconda`_ package manager.
 To create a new environment run

 .. code-block:: console